-- 1) Guidelines and Definitions: - a) Appeal: filed by a Consumer who wishes to appeal RVCOG SDS decisions which result in a reduction, termination, or denial of OPI services. - b) Grievance: filed formally or informally to resolve a difference in opinion between a Consumer and SDS RVCOG SDS, for example, a process concern or customer service complaint. - c) Representation: The Consumer may be represented at any stage in the appeal process by a representative of the Consumer's choosing, including legal counsel.
+1. Guidelines and Definitions:

+- a.
+Appeal: filed by a Consumer who wishes to appeal RVCOG SDS decisions which result in a reduction, termination, or denial of OPI services. - Grievance: filed formally or informally to resolve a difference in opinion between a Consumer and SDS RVCOG SDS, for example, a process concern or customer service complaint. - c.
+Representation: The Consumer may be represented at any stage in the appeal process by a representative of the Consumer's choosing, including legal counsel.
 All costs related to representation shall be at the Consumer's expense.
-(Free legal counsel may be available from: Oregon Public Benefits Hotline 1-800-520-5292; Center for NonProfit Legal Services, 225 W. Main Street, Medford, OR 97504, 541-779-7292 or Oregon Law Center, 424 N. W. 6th Street, #102, Grants Pass, OR 97526, 541-476-1058.) - d) Written Decision: A decision, rendered at any level, shall be in writing, setting forth the decision and the reason for it.
-The decision shall be promptly mailed to the Consumer or representative. - e) Time Limits: It is important that an appeal be processed as rapidly as possible.
+(Free legal counsel may be available from: Oregon Public Benefits Hotline - 1-800-520-5292; Center for Non-Profit Legal Services, 225 W. Main Street, Medford, OR 97504, 541-779-7292 or Oregon Law Center, 424 N. W. 6th Street, #102, Grants Pass, OR 97526, 541-476-1058.) - d.
+Written Decision: A decision, rendered at any level, shall be in writing, setting forth the decision and the reason for it.
+The decision shall be promptly mailed to the Consumer or representative. - e.
+Time Limits: It is important that an appeal be processed as rapidly as possible.
 Specified time limits may, however, be extended by mutual agreement between the person who is filing the appeal/grievance and RVCOG SDS.
 If documentation is not submitted by the Consumer or their representative within the time limit established by this procedure, the appeal shall become void.
-If RVCOG SDS fails to respond to a procedural step within the established timeline, the Consumer or their representative may proceed to the next step of the process within the specified time line for it. - f) Definition of the term "day": A "day" shall mean a business day.
+If RVCOG SDS fails to respond to a procedural step within the established timeline, the f.
+Definition of the term "day": A "day" shall mean a business day.
 If a due date falls on a weekend or an RVCOG SDS holiday (list follows), the due date shall be the next business day.
 When an RVCOG SDS holiday falls on a Saturday, it will be observed on the preceding Friday.
 When an RVCOG SDS holiday falls on a Sunday, it will be observed on the following Monday.